bimohxh/filteron/README.md

 ## Featrue
-- format the json string into  well looking.
-- verification json format and tell where the erroris.
-- compress json string to a single string.
-- highlight js value in different style by it's type.
-- fold and expand the object and array value.
+- Test all the css3 filter values online.
-- fold all and expand all.
+- Support both 'Separate' and 'combine' mode.
-- identify link tags to `<a>...</a>` .
+- Support change the image src you want.
+- You can simulation `hover` effect for each filter attribute.
+- You can combine any attributes freely in 'combine' mode.

-## deploy on oss
+## Deploy on oss
 sometime we want to deploy the app on a oss static server,  we offer a tool to deploy site to qiniu oss.

-### initial node environment
+### Initial node environment
 run
 ```
 npm install
 ```

-### config qiniu
+### Config qiniu
 Create a  file `config/local_env.json` like :

 ```